 - The quadcopters default mode is acro or rate mode.
 If no other modes (like “HORIZON” or “ANGLE”) are active, this is the mode it is in.
 Therefore, you only need to bind your mode switch to non-acro modes.
 We recommend most new pilots activate ANGLE mode to take advantage of self-leveling flight – at least starting out.

+If you don’t see ANGLE or HORIZON modes in this tab – it’s probably because you have the accelerometer disabled.
+Look for that in the Configuration tab discussed above.
 You can learn more about all the different modes available to you in the Betaflight Modes Documentation.

 In the failsafe tab you’ll set-up an extremely important feature which takes effect if your RC Radio ever fails or if you fly out of range.
 This is the feature that will prevent your quadcopter from “flying off” into someones house, a forest, or wherever the winds take it.
 It does this by totally disarming the quadcopter shortly after radio signal is lost.